pcherian10/olapic-challenge/README.md

 Hi **name**,

-There are a number of things we can try to get the load times higher including a controlling the load sequence, tweaking the image size, implementing load of images only within your viewpoint, and optimizing the number of photos.
+There are a number of things we can try to get the load times higher including controlling the load sequence, tweaking the image size, implementing load of images only within your viewpoint, and optimizing the number of photos.

 Detailed instructions are available in our help documentation here: